jjonescz/awe/js/README.md

    These requests are intercepted and replaced with links to WaybackMachine if necessary.
 Responses are stored offline so they don't need to be requested again later.
-4. Visual attributes are computed and saved.
+4. Visual attributes are computed for each element in the page and saved alongside each page to a JSON file which is later loaded by the Python machine learning code.